 “I always wanted to become a journalist, so I’ve interned at a ton of places.”

 Working for free was expensive but the experience she gained definitely made up for it as it became so valuable in the long term.
-Despite her no longer following that career path, Scarlett has managed to utilise these skills through her own writing as well as network with like-minded people and understand how to effectively engage with a reader.
+Despite her no longer following that career path, Scarlett has managed to utilize these skills through her own writing as well as network with like-minded people and understand how to effectively engage with a reader.